Joanderson90/Linear-Regression/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple model of Linear Regression to predict the price of cars using Horse Power as input.
+Using a simple model of Linear Regression to predict the price of cars using Horse Power as input.